How to Respond to Gaslighting — 5-Top Ways to Confront the Abuse

 Become Active.

 You may have chosen to isolate for many different reasons.
 Community support and activity can provide you with valuable positive reinforcement.
 Being gaslit causes your stress hormones to accelerate.
-Stress hormones can significantly compromise your mental well being as well as your immune system.
+Stress hormones can significantly compromise your mental well-being and your immune system.

-Anything you can do to promote your own health will help your mind, body and spirit.
-Moving your body increases endorphins which counter stress and can be an important self-care activity for you to invest in.
+Anything you can do to promote your health will help your mind, body, and spirit.
+Moving your body increases endorphins, which counter stress and can be an important self-care activity in which you can invest.
 Walk, run, hike, or swim.
-Join a gym class or a community sports program, walk on the beach, do a few pushups.
-Basically, healthy movement and positive interactions with others will help to lift your spirits and strengthen you.
+Join a gym class or a community sports program, walk on the beach, or do a few pushups.
+Healthy movement and positive interactions with others will help to lift your spirits and strengthen you.

 You cannot heal in isolation.